peteroupc/html3dutil/doc/extras_meshes_text.TextFont.md

 <a name='extras_meshes_text_TextFont.loadWithTextures'></a>
 ### (static) module:extras/meshes/text~TextFont.loadWithTextures(fontFileName, textureLoader)

-Loads a bitmap font definition from a file along with the textures used by that font.
+Loads an image font definition from a file along with the textures used by that font.

 #### Parameters